 It’s hardly surprising considering the number of distractions we’re bombarded with on a daily basis – emails, phone calls, impromptu meetings, noisy co-workers, and the list goes on.
 That’s on top of lifestyle strains – like stress, insomnia, illness, and the like – that impact productivity negatively too.

 It’s a tall order to say the least.
-So, to help you boost your productivity and encourage your team to do the same, we’ve put together a list of useful productivity tips.
+So, to help you boost your productivity and encourage your team to do the same, we’ve put together a list of useful tips.

 Five productivity tips to get the ball rolling (and keep it moving)